ebikatsudon/VTubeStudio/Home.md

 Wanna see some examples?
 Just search ["VTube Studio" on Twitter](https://twitter.com/search?q=VTube%20Studio&f=video).

 This online manual contains information about all features of VTube Studio, as well as a few tutorials.
-Please choose a topic from the main menu.
+Please scroll down and choose a topic from the main menu.

 [[[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/screenshots/screenshots_all.png|alt="Screenshots"]]](https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/screenshots/screenshots_all.png)